ModelEarth/community/README.md

 ## I. EV Research Team

+NAICS for <a href="projects/mobility/">industries impacted by transition to EV</a><br>

-We're adding to an [Automobile Manufacturing Map](../localsite/info/#show=vehicles) pulled from Google Sheet to provide county-level EV job totals.
+We're adding to an [Motor Vehicle Manufacturing Map](../localsite/info/#show=vehicles) pulled from Google Sheet to provide county-level EV job totals.

+<!--
 Find existing widgets and repos that use the [Charging Station API](https://afdc.energy.gov/fuels/electricity_locations.html#/find/nearest?fuel=ELEC).
 Perhaps the [Open Charge Map API](https://openchargemap.org/site/develop/api) and/or [TomTom](https://developer.tomtom.com/search-api/search-api-documentation/ev-charging-stations-availability).

-<!--
-The Apple Electric Car might be produced by Kia in LaGrange, Georgia!
-How can we interface with their efforts?

-Find locations scraped by All The Places that list the number and types of charging stations at each location and oversee adding to the scraper.
-Save as [zip code](https://model.earth/zip/io/#zip=30310) files.
 -->

 Research sources of additional EV and hydrogen data listed at the bottom of this page.